 The Profile Explorer is a powerful and simple data file management tool.
-For each unique product name you use when profiling, the software will create a folder with the same name.
-See Figure 52.
+For each unique product name, you use when profiling, the software will create a folder with the same name.
 The software saves all the profiles run using that product name in that folder.